-I, , have received a copy of the Town of Pulaski's Personnel Manual, and I am aware that in the future I can locate the most up to date and accurate version of the Town's Personnel Manual on the website or by requesting an updated copy from the Human Resources office.
+I,, am aware that the Town of Pulaski's Personnel Manual is located on the Town's website (www.pulaskitown.org), and I will become familiar with and abide by the Town's policies as stated in the Manual.
+I understand that any time a policy change is made, the Manual is updated on the website, and that in the future I can locate the most up to date and accurate version of the Town's Personnel Manual on the website or by requesting an updated physical copy from the Human Resources office.
 Signature: